ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/blood-hunter/order-of-ghostslayer.md

 ---
-obsidianUIMode: preview
-cssclasses: json5e-class
-tags: [ttrpg-cli/compendium/src/5e/bh2022, ttrpg-cli/subclass/blood-hunter/ghostslayer]
+title: Order of the Ghostslayer
+created: 2025/06/13 at 22:26
+updated: 2025/08/01 at 01:01
+permalink: order-of-ghostslayer-blood-hunter
+source: Blood Hunter 2022
 aliases:
   - Order of the Ghostslayer
-created: 2025/06/13 at 22:26
-updated: 2025/07/22 at 21:28
-title: Order of the Ghostslayer
-permalink: order-of-the-ghostslayer
+  - order-of-the-ghostslayer
+tags:
+  - ttrpg-cli/compendium/src/5e/bh2022
+  - ttrpg-cli/subclass/blood-hunter/ghostslayer
+cssclasses: json5e-class
+obsidianUIMode: preview
 ---

 # Order of the Ghostslayer